Guides

 Standardize your contextual fields ⭐⭐⭐ ⭐⭐⭐

 The easiest way to generate structured logs is to adopt a framework that provides this ability natively or through a plugin.
 Most frameworks support this requirement, and many modern libraries even default to it.
-Here's an example showing the new Slog package in Go's standard library:
+Here's an example of structured logging in Go:

 package main